mirite/wordhecc/README.md

 # WordHe.cc
-Word game clone where there is no fixed word length and every word in the English language is far game.
+Word game clone where there is no fixed word length and every word in the English language is fair game.
 ## Instructions
 * yarn run start To start development server.
 * yarn run build To build web app.